-Because we have long contended the Department has been chronically under-funded, we supported the creation of this study commission.
-As noted in a 2008 Legislative Budget Assistant’s performance audit, over time the Department has shifted from an agency primarily responsible for fish, game, and fur-bearing animals to one that is responsible for all wildlife, as well as public boat access, search and rescue, and enforcement of laws governing off-highway recreational vehicles (OHRV) and snowmobiles.
-These increased responsibilities, coupled with on-going budget constraints, has heightened our concerns with Fish and Game’s capacity to carry out all of its duties.
-Click HERE to read a joint letter in support of Senate Bill 48 from the Society for the Protection of NH Forests, The Nature Conservancy, Appalachian Mountain Club, NH Lakes Association, and NH Audubon.
-Click HERE for the full roster of the members of the Study Commission.
+The Forest Society has long contended the Department has been chronically under-funded.
+Our concerns are informed by a 2008 Legislative Budget Assistant’s performance audit.
+This report noted how over time the Department has shifted from an agency primarily responsible for fish, game, and fur-bearing animals to one that is responsible for all wildlife, as well as public boat access, search and rescue, and enforcement of laws governing off-highway recreational vehicles (OHRV) and snowmobiles.
+These increased responsibilities, coupled with the unstable level in sales of fishing and hunting licenses (a primary revenue source for the Department), has adversely affected Fish and Game’s capacity to carry out all of its duties.

 - The identification of specific steps to strengthen and sustain the Department’s capacity to fulfill its Public Trust obligations.

-- An agreement among Commission members to join in the advocacy efforts to advance the action steps.
+- An agreement among all stakeholders to actively join in and advance the advocacy efforts necessary to secure the financial needs of the Department.